tha061/DataRing/Readme.md

 #NOTE:
 For dataring, we only work with the native folder currently.
-The files for implementing new features to ec-elgamal are ecelgamal.h, ecelgamal.c and testing.cpp!!!
+The files for implementing and testing new features of our cryptosystem in dataring are ecelgamal.h, ecelgamal.c and testing.cpp!!!

 # EC-ElGamal